Affiliate links in this post will be clearly marked with a * and if you click one of these links I will earn a discount or receive payment.

 - Use a Kicks Count Bracelet to help you keep track of each day’s movement episodes.

 - Remember that movements do not slow down towards the end.
 Despite what well meaning idiots will tell you your baby won’t run out of room.
 Your baby won’t be cramped and therefore stop moving around.
 Your baby should keep their pattern from when it establishes all the way through.
-Now of course there are going to be rare exceptions to this but the important thing is to call your midwife for help right away.
+Now, of course, there are going to be rare exceptions to this but the important thing is to call your midwife for help right away.
 Don’t delay.
 Do not sleep on it.
-Don’t think you’ll mention it at your next appoint – you could be too late to save your child by then!
+Don’t think you’ll mention it at your next appointment – you could be too late to save your child by then!

 Trust your own instincts about reduced movements – I can’t put enough emphasis on that!

 I’m sure that reading the above text is a little bit scary.
 I remember all too well how terrified I was during most of my pregnancy.
 I just KNEW that my daughter was in danger near the end.
-Having to attend hospital no less than 30 times in the last 6 weeks before my daughter was born was stressful but necessary.
+Having to attend hospital no less than 80 times in the last 3 months before my daughter was born was stressful but necessary.
 I had growth scans throughout my pregnancy, right up to 36 weeks, however, by 38 weeks my daughter’s growth was static.
 This was only picked up because I refused to let them tell me that she was absolutely fine.
 Something within me told me that something was wrong.
-I kept attending the department every day, with reduced movements, and despite the clear annoyance of one staff member ‘Here again are you?’
+I kept attending the department every day, with reduced movements, and despite the clear annoyance of one staff member ‘Here again, are you?’
 I’m not someone who is easily fobbed off and I wasn’t going to start now!

-At 38 weeks + 2 days gestation I had a growth scan that showed my daughter’s growth was static, she was in danger.
+At 38 weeks + 2 days gestation I had a growth scan that showed my daughter’s growth was static, she was now in danger.
 The induction process was started and would you know I was allergic to the pessary!
 After this point I was told that they would try again a week later.
 I refused this and asked to see a more senior consultant.
-Fortunately he agreed that Mums know best and the following day my daughter was born by semi-urgent c-section.
+Fortunately, he agreed that Mums know best and the following day my daughter was born by semi-urgent c-section.

 Our daughter was born because of reduced movements